Inside this Topic Guide

 EEA

 - Prospectus regime: There is a standardised regime governing securities prospectuses across the European Economic Area (EEA).
 An issuer or offeror of securities must prepare a prospectus where an offer is made to the public in the EEA or an application is made for securities to be admitted to trading on an EEA regulated market.
 From 21 July 2019, the Prospective Directive regime under (2003/71/EC) was replaced in full by Regulation (EU) 2017/1129 and underlying legislation.
 The prospectus regime under the 2017 Prospectus Regulation is commonly referred to as "PD3".
+A new Regulation (Regulation (EU) 2024/2809) published as part of the EU Listing Act package, which came into force on 4 December 2024, makes changes to Regulation 2017/1129, with staggered application – see below.

 - On-going transparency regime: In the EEA, the Transparency Directive places on-going disclosure obligations on issuers, once listed on an EEA regulated market.